Medication overuse headache develops most often in people who have migraines or a tension-type headache.

 People are regularly taking too much of one or more medications to relieve the headaches and have been doing so for more than 3 months.

 No other headache disorder better accounts for the symptoms.

 Rarely, computed tomography (CT) or magnetic resonance imaging (MRI) is done to exclude other disorders.

-Usually, the overused drug is stopped abruptly.
-However, in people who are taking high doses of opioids, barbiturates, or benzodiazepines, the amount of the overused drug is gradually decreased, over 2 to 4 weeks.
-Stopping these drugs more abruptly can cause symptoms such as nausea, restlessness, anxiety, and poor sleep.
+Usually, doctors first give the person a preventive medication to treat the original headache disorder.
+The overused medication is stopped later, often abruptly.
+However, if people are taking high doses of opioids, barbiturates, or benzodiazepines, the amount of the overused medication is gradually decreased, over 2 to 4 weeks.
+Sometimes people can be treated as outpatients when the medication is stopped.
+However, people with headache due to opioid overuse are hospitalized.
+Stopping these medications more abruptly can cause symptoms such as nausea, restlessness, anxiety, and poor sleep.
 Stopping any kind of pain reliever can cause headaches to occur more often, last longer, and become more intense.
-Symptoms after stopping a drug may last a few days or up to 4 weeks.
+Symptoms after stopping a medication may last a few days or up to 4 weeks.

-After medication overuse disorder has been treated, people are instructed to limit their use of all headache drugs used to stop (abort) headaches as follows:
+After medication overuse disorder has been treated, people are instructed to limit their use of all rescue and transitional headache medications used to stop (abort) headaches as follows: